 For this purpose, a sophisticated person means a person who has sufficient knowledge and experience in financial and business matters to evaluate the merits and risks of a prospective investment.

 Form 10 is one type of form registration statement used to register securities pursuant to the Exchange Act and thus make an issuer an SEC Reporting Company.
 On November 19, 2019, Grayscale publicly filed a Form 10 on behalf of the Trust.* This was a voluntary filing subject to SEC review.
-On January 21, 2020, the Form 10 was deemed effective and the Trust became designated as an SEC Reporting Company with shares registered pursuant to Section 12(g) the Exchange Act.** It also designated the Trust as the first digital currency investment vehicle to attain the status of a reporting company by the SEC.
+On January 21, 2020, the Form 10 became effective and the Trust became an SEC Reporting Company with shares registered pursuant to Section 12(g) the Exchange Act.** As a result, the Trust is the first digital currency investment vehicle to become an SEC reporting company.

 *The Grayscale Bitcoin Trust Private Placement is offered on a periodic basis throughout the year to accredited investors.
 Because the Trust’s private placement does not currently operate a redemption program, there are no assurances that the value of the Shares will approximate the value of the Bitcoin held by the Trust, less the Trust’s expenses and other liabilities, and the shares may trade at a substantial premium over, or a substantial discount to, the value of the Bitcoin held by the Trust, less the Trust’s expenses and other liabilities.